-- Receiving Gifts: This love language is when someone feels loved by receiving a gift.
+- Receiving Gifts: This love language is when someone feels appreciated by receiving a gift.

 - Physical Touch: This is an individual’s primary love language when they feel love simply by being physically close to family and friends.

-- Quality Time: To a person whose love language is quality time, they feel loved when they have someone’s undivided attention.
+- Quality Time: A person whose love language is quality time feels appreciated when they have someone’s undivided attention.

 Quality Time in the Workplace

 Quality time is an opportunity spent giving one person your undivided attention.
-As a manager, the thought of giving one employee your undivided attention can seem challenging.
-After all, you spend your days managing multiple employees, strategic initiatives, schedules, and your workload.
-However, when managers carve out one-on-one time with their employees, they are communicating that they value them and the role they have in the workplace.
+However, as a manager, the thought of giving one employee your undivided attention can be challenging.
+After all, you spend your days navigating multiple employee schedules, handling strategic initiatives, and your workload.
+But, when managers carve out one-on-one time with their employees, they communicate that they value them and their role in the workplace.

 The Power of Communication

 The cornerstone of any successful business is communication.
 According to research by Gartner, 70% of business mistakes are due to poor communication.
-Without good communication, expectations aren’t set, projects aren’t completed, and goals aren’t met.
-Something as simple as talking to one another has such a significant impact on an organization’s success.
+Without good communication, managers don’t set expectations, employees miss projects deadlines, and goals aren’t accomplished.
+So something as simple as talking to one another can significantly impact an organization’s success.

-Effective communication starts with the work relationship between managers and employees.
-Here’s why open communication in the workplace is so important:
+Effective communication starts with the working relationship between managers and employees.
+Employees learn how to treat each other based on the examples set by their managers.
+Here are a few more reasons why open communication in the workplace is so important:

 - It avoids confusion